Gehad-M/test/Readme.md

 ![](esp&potentiometer.jpeg)
 # 2- Sending these sensor readings via WiFi:
 ![](database.gif)
-### 3- Sending these sensor readings to different clients "Desktop app, mobile app" Display and plot these readings in real time.
+# 3- Sending these sensor readings to different clients:
+* "Desktop app, mobile app" Display and plot these readings in real time.
 ![](mobileapp.gif)  ![](desktopapp.gif)
 # The Database represents:
 * Potentiometer reading, Potentiometer is widely used in various fields: medical equipment, robotics.